aaryamvn/aaryamvn/README.md

 ### I'm the fullstackslayer.

-✨ Im passionate for both backend and frontend development
+✨ Im passionate for full stack engineering, and have a good taste for UI
 <br>
 🌱 I’m currently learning data science
 <br>